-Born in 1965 in Duisburg, Germany, Frank Peter Zimmermann started playing the violin at the age of five, making his orchestral debut at the age of 10.
-Since finishing his studies with Valery Gradov, Saschko Gawriloff, and Herman Krebbers in 1983, Mr. Zimmermann has performed with renowned conductors and with many of the world's major orchestras.
-His numerous concert engagements take him to venues and international music festivals throughout Europe, South America, and Australia, as well as in the United States and Japan.
+Born in Duisburg, Germany, Frank Peter Zimmermann started playing the violin when he was five years old, giving his first concert with an orchestra at the age of ten.
+Since finishing his studies with Valery Gradov, Saschko Gawriloff, and Herman Krebbers in 1983, Mr. Zimmermann has been performing with major orchestras and collaborating with renowned conductors around the world.
+His concert engagements have taken him to important concert venues and international music festivals in Europe, the United States, Japan, South America, and Australia.

 His recent and forthcoming highlights include a residency with Zurich’s Tonhalle Orchestra and performances with the Berlin Philharmonic led by Claudio Abbado, Amsterdam’s Royal Concertgebouw Orchestra and Mariss Jansons, Los Angeles Philharmonic and Manfred Honeck, and Dresden Staatskapelle and Herbert Blomstedt.